rzahabi/ranna_test/README.md

 ## Purpose

-- Create a remote reposityory on GitHub
+- Create a remote repository on GitHub
 - Practice Git workflow